Welcome to uWaterloo English

 Important information for International Applicants

-While the Department of English Language and Literature at the University of Waterloo deeply values the contributions of international students in our graduate programs, we can only accept a small percentage of these students.
-This constraint is entirely based on University and government budget models, making it financially unfeasible to accommodate a larger cohort of international students.
-We would like to ensure that you are aware of this constraint before you proceed with your application.
+While the Department of English Language and Literature at the University of Waterloo deeply values the contributions of international students in our graduate programs, this constraint is entirely based on University and government budget models, making it financially unfeasible to accommodate a larger cohort of international students.

 Here is what some of our graduate students have to say about their English degrees: